awsdocs/amazon-s3-user-guide/doc_source/configure-inventory.md

 # How Do I Configure Amazon S3 Inventory?<a name="configure-inventory"></a>

 Amazon S3 inventory provides a flat file list of your objects and metadata, which is a scheduled alternative to the Amazon S3 synchronous `List` API operation\.
-Amazon S3 inventory provides comma\-separated values \(CSV\) or [Apache optimized row columnar \(ORC\)](https://orc.apache.org/) output files that list your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or for objects that share a prefix \(objects that have names that begin with the same string\)\.
-For more information, see [Amazon S3 Inventory](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) in the *Amazon Simple Storage Service Developer Guide*\.
+Amazon S3 inventory provides comma\-separated values \(CSV\) or [Apache optimized row columnar \(ORC\)](https://orc.apache.org/) or[ Apache Parquet \(Parquet\) ](https://parquet.apache.org/)output files that list your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or for objects that share a prefix \(objects that have names that begin with the same string\)\.
+For more information, see [Amazon S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **To configure inventory**